 To further improve the safety of the radio users, they have Man Down emergency triggering, with Remote Monitoring of radios in an emergency state, meaning after a user has triggered the emergency alarm, their radio’s microphone is live thus giving the security and first aid teams vital insight into the user’s condition.

 Two-Way Radio Systems for Wales

 Advanced Elastomer Systems in Newport, Wales were using an MPT1327 Analogue Trunking system.
 The natural progression from there was Motorola Capacity Plus Technology.
 Using their existing antenna combining system and re-using their already owned Ofcom Technically Assigned Radio License, 2CL were able to build and install a new MOTOTRBO Digital Radio System.
-Using a wide variety of hand portables including the latest enhanced DP4801e Radios, Advanced Elastomer Systems use the radio system to safeguard the workforce using Man Down emergency triggering, using workshop fitted Man Down Option Boards, and the built-in options with the new enhanced series.
+Using a wide variety of hand portables including the latest enhanced DP4801e Radios, Advanced Elastomer Systems use the radio system to safeguard the workforce using Man Down emergency triggering, using workshop-fitted Man Down Option Boards, and the built-in options with the newly enhanced series.
 Using Digital ID numbering, when a radio alerts the control room is immediately aware of which user is in distress and can react to the situation.